kubevirt-ui/kube-gateway/README.md

 oc get secrets -n default --field-selector type=kubernetes.io/service-account-token -o json | \
     jq '.items[0].data."ca.crt"' -r | python -m base64 -d > test/ca.crt

-# Create a public and private keys, this will be used to verify comunication with the oc-proxy
+# Create a public and private keys, this will be used to verify comunication with the oc-gate
 # server, and to sign and verify JWT tokens.
 # Note: use your own private and public keys if you already have them.
-# Note II: oc-proxy JWT verification only support RS265 RSA signiture algorithm
+# Note II: oc-gate JWT verification only support RS265 RSA signiture algorithm
 #          make sure you use rsa keys for the JWT creation and verification.
 openssl genrsa -out test/key.pem openssl req -new -x509 -sha256 -key test/key.pem -out test/cert.pem -days 3650